 Turn off the heat.
 Add the vanilla extract and mix well.

+(Strain the custard cream through a fine mesh sieve if necessary.)
 Pour the custard into a tray and level out.

 Place a piece of cling wrap over the custard.
 Stick the wrap to the custard by pressing lightly to prevent a film from forming on top of the custard.